BUTR/BUTR.CrashReport/README.md

   </a>
 </p>

 This is a library that provides detailed crash reports for .NET based games.
-It is currently used in the game Mount & Blase 2: Bannerlord.
+It is currently used in the game Mount & Blade 2: Bannerlord.
 For more information, check out [ButterLib](https://www.nexusmods.com/mountandblade2bannerlord/mods/2018).
 Unity is supported, see the [Valheim](https://github.com/BUTR/Valheim.CrashReporter) PoC as an example.

 ## Table of Contents